thorrud/heroku-webapp-demo/README.md

 # Deploy a Java Web Application that launches with Jetty Runner

-Follow each step to build an app from scratch, or skip to the end get the source for this article.
-You can also use almost any existing Maven webapp project.

 ## Prerequisites

 * Basic Java knowledge, including an installed version of the JVM and Maven.